Anivice/Sysdarft/doc/Sysdarft.md

 > which can and only can be processed if they are at the beginning of the file.
 > Any occurrences of declarative preprocessor directives within the code region,
 > that is, appearing after an instruction or valid line marker,
-> the assembler will refuse to process these directives
+> the assembler refuses to process these directives
 > and an exception (error) will be thrown.

 #### `@` and `@@`